STNETRadio/Doc/terms-of-service.md

 ### 5. **Privacy**

 Our Privacy Policy governs the collection and use of your personal information.
-By using our services, you consent to the terms outlined in our Privacy Policy.
+By using our services, you consent to the terms outlined in our Privacy Policy [click here](docs.stnetradio.co/privacy-policy "Our Privacy Policy").

 ### 6. **Payment and Billing**